Hard Sample Mining Enabled Supervised Contrastive Feature Learning for Wind Turbine Pitch System Fault Diagnosis: Conclusion

 \section{Conclusion}

-In this paper, hard sample mining enabled unified contrastive feature learning is proposed to diagnose the cog belt fracture fault in wind turbine pitch systems.
-The existence of temporal overlap between different health conditions is a practical problem in wind turbine pitch systems.
-The proposed method solves this problem by combining a hard sample mining framework with a two-step approach consisting of contrastive feature learning and multi-layer perceptron.
-Notably, this is the first time that a hard sample mining-based method is used for fault diagnosis of a wind turbine pitch system.
+In this paper, hard sample mining enabled unified contrastive feature learning is proposed to diagnose the fault in wind turbine pitch systems.
+The existence of hard samples between different health conditions is a practical problem in wind turbine pitch systems.
+The proposed method solves this problem by combining a hard sample mining framework with a two-step approach consisting of supervised contrastive learning and multi-layer perceptron.

+Notably, few previous works have focused on the problem of hard samples in the field of wind turbine fault diagnosis, with this paper being a pioneer in applying hard sample mining techniques to this field.
 The effectiveness of the proposed method is validated on two real wind turbine pitch system failure datasets.
-As demonstrated in the experiments, the proposed HSMCFL outperforms the baselines.
-This means that the proposed method introduces a new and effective solution for wind turbine pitch system fault diagnosis.
+As demonstrated in the experiments, the proposed HSMSCL outperforms the baselines.
+This means that the proposed method introduces a novel and effective solution for wind turbine pitch system fault diagnosis.